modio/modio-docs/public/en-us/game-integration/unity/legacy/getting-started.md

     }
 }
 ```
-## Playtime Metrics
+## Play Sessions Metrics

-The mod.io SDK supports all of the mod.io [Metrics](/metrics) features, including [Playtime Metrics](/metrics/game#play-sessions), which allows you to track which mods your players interact with most frequently.
+The mod.io SDK supports all of the mod.io [Metrics](/metrics) features, including [Play Sessions Metrics](/metrics/game#play-sessions), which allows you to track which mods your players interact with most frequently, including concurrent players, sessions, playtime, and UGC usage per session.

 :::note[Premium Feature]
 Play Sessions is a premium feature.
 Sign up to one of our [advanced service tiers](https://mod.io/pricing) to activate detailed data analytics, or contact us at developers@mod.io for more information.